 At the Group level, Forbo has established an internal management training program in collaboration with the University of St. Gallen as well as other external partners and internal experts.
 This practice-oriented advanced training program for senior managers and persons in key positions consists of a first training week that includes various modules in areas ranging from management and sales to marketing and operations.
 A second training week expands on this and includes leadership modules, focusing on strategic implementation and leadership topics such as dealing with organizational and team changes as well as performance management.
-A third training week that builds on the previous courses was introduced in 2016; it is devoted mainly to leadership topics that involve implementation of the strategy at various organizational levels.
+A third training week, building on this foundation, deals mainly with leadership topics regarding the implementation of strategy across various organizational levels.
 This is combined with relevant tools for communication challenges and cooperation in international, cross-cultural teams.